ALL ARTICLES

 The irony of Bangalore's hard water problem is that it's worst in the newest, most premium apartments.
 Older properties in core areas of the city are more likely to have BWSSB piped supply.
 New developments in Whitefield, Sarjapur, or Kanakapura Road were built on the city's expanding periphery where piped infrastructure had not yet reached, and they run exclusively on borewell water.

-A ₹2 crore apartment in a new complex off Outer Ring Road draws water at 500--700 mg/L TDS.
+A Rs.2 crore apartment in a new complex off Outer Ring Road draws water at 500--700 mg/L TDS.
 The premium German bathroom fittings and floor-to-ceiling glass enclosures that sold the flat are coated in white mineral scale within a month of possession.
 This is the Bangalore bathroom problem in one sentence: premium investment, hard water, no solution that came with the apartment.

 Identifying Your Water Source

 If you're on Cauvery supply from BWSSB and your TDS is below 300 mg/L, standard maintenance with occasional acid cleaning is sufficient.
-If you're on borewell water — test it.
-A ₹400 TDS meter tells you exactly what you're dealing with.
+If you're on borewell water - test it.
+A Rs.400 TDS meter tells you exactly what you're dealing with.
 Above 400 mg/L, you need an acid-based cleaning protocol.
 Above 700 mg/L, weekly treatment is essential.

 Your apartment's maintenance team or builder should be able to tell you the water source.
 If they say 'mixed supply,' test it - mixed supply in most new Bangalore projects means Cauvery water during supply hours and borewell water the rest of the time, stored in a common sump and delivered at borewell-level TDS to your flat.

-→ OrangeDemon Fighter removes hard water stains in 60 seconds.
-Formulated for India's 400–900 TDS water.
-Register your interest at orangedemon.in to get ₹100 off at launch.
+-> OrangeDemon Fighter removes hard water stains in 60 seconds.
+Formulated for India's 400-900 TDS water.
+Join the launch list at orangedemon.in for first-day access and any launch-only offer.

-Seen results with Fighter?
-Share a before/after on Instagram @orangedemon.in or tag us on Twitter/X @OrangeDemonIn.
+Seen results with Fighter Share a before/after on Instagram @orangedemon.in or tag us on Twitter/X @OrangeDemonIn.

-Follow OrangeDemon: Instagram · YouTube · Twitter / X
+Follow OrangeDemon: Instagram / YouTube / Twitter / X